sgmurphy/wordpress-plugins/change-wp-admin-login/readme.txt

 A customized login page not only enhances your brand but also provides a unique and engaging user experience.

-**✔️ Ban User/IP Address [Pro]**
+**✔️ Ban User/IP Address [Pro]L**

 Want to prevent certain users from accessing your WordPress login page❓

-Using AIO Login, you can instantly block specific users or IP addresses with just a few clicks.
+Using All in One Login, you can instantly block specific users or IP addresses with just a few clicks.
 This way, you can prevent unauthorized access and keep your WordPress login page safe from hackers.

 **✔️ Google reCAPTCHA**